 Is Viagra Dangerous?

-Viagra by Pfizer is a prescription medication that helps men with erectile dysfunction (also known as impotence), to achieve and maintain an erection.
-It is taken as an oral pill, usually one hour before engaging in sexual activity.
-The overwhelming demand for Viagra, coupled with its easy availability online, has led many to wonder - "Is Viagra Dangerous?".
+Pfizer Viagra is approved for use as a prescription medication that helps men with erectile dysfunction to achieve and maintain an erection.
+It is designed to be taken as an oral pill, usually one hour before engaging in sexual activity and only once in any 24 hour period

-While Viagra is generally considered to be a relatively easy to use and has a proven safety record, as with any prescription drugs there are precautions involved.
+Viagra is considered to be a relatively easy to use, is generally well tolerated and has a proven safety record.
+However, as with any prescription drugs there are precautions involved.

 Precautions to take